Human trafficking in Ecuador: Incidence in 2010

-Prosecution
+Prosecution (2010)

 Ecuador prohibits all forms of human trafficking in Article 190 of its penal code, amended in 2005; trafficking for the purpose of labor exploitation carries a punishment of six to nine years' imprisonment, and trafficking for sexual exploitation carries a penalty of eight to 12 years' imprisonment.
 Penalties for human trafficking may be increased, by aggravating circumstances, to a maximum of 35 years' imprisonment.
 Such penalties are commensurate with those prescribed for other serious crimes, such as rape.
 Other statutes, such as Article 528.13, which prohibits the commercial sexual exploitation of children, are also used to prosecute human trafficking crimes.

 Despite reports of trafficking-related corruption, particularly related to civil registry officials issuing false identity documents to children, no investigations, prosecutions, or convictions of potentially complicit officials took place last year.
 According to Ecuadorian police, brothel owners commonly use false identity documents to exploit children in prostitution, and to avoid criminal liability for immigration and trafficking violations in the event of a police raid.

 Most cases of human trafficking investigated in Ecuador during 2009 involved forced prostitution, particularly of children.
 A growing number of investigations are related to labor exploitation of children and adults, but do not appear commensurate with the incidence of forced labor in the country, particularly the large number of children exploited for forced begging and forced domestic work.
 The government has provided police specializing in crimes against children with specific training on trafficking in persons.
 Ecuadorian authorities have formed partnerships with Colombian, Venezuelan, U.S., and Chinese officials to jointly investigate several trafficking cases.